 To be fair, a company like Unilever makes and sells consumer packaged goods that need to appeal to massive audiences.
 They may have big budgets, but those dollars – much like yours — are being pulled in every direction, to maximize efficiencies.

 Some of us in the building products industry may feel our missions are slightly easier.
 In some cases, stereotyping by profession — communicating to targeted audience personas like specifiers, contractors and builders — can be a starting point.
 No matter their age, gender, or ethnicity — plumbers, for example – can be argued are all united by a somewhat similar experience.
 Which can be a common denominator in marketing messages.

 But even in those cases, and especially when courting consumer audiences, we as an industry need to do better.
 Employing stereotyping, even if it’s well-meaning, helps to perpetuate narrow views of people, which has effects that reach far beyond advertising.

 Advertising and marketing, after all, is a big part of our culture today… so the images and messages we see in ads impacts lives far more than we may realize.

 Using broad stereotypes to market products and services just isn’t a good idea anymore.
 With the technologies and platforms available to us, we can reach consumers and trade customers on a much more individual, personal level.

 And that’s what people want.
-They want to know the companies and brands they patronize.
-And most importantly, they want to know that those brands appreciate them as individuals.
+No one wants to be sold to anymore.
+People want to know the companies and brands they patronize.
+And they want to know that they know them.

 We can target smaller audiences, based on common goals, challenges, or needs.
 Going far deeper than traditional demographic data.
 That allows us to gain the trust of those consumers… who can potentially turn into advocates and influencers.